 Calagoba Energy Farm

-Starting in the winter of 2013 I intend to begin home trials of making Cellulosic Ethanol from the Switch grass that we've grown on the Calaboga Road in Hammond NY and from Reed Canary grass that we also have growing in the area.
+Starting in 2014 I have begun home trials of making Cellulosic Ethanol from the Switch grass that we've grown on the Calaboga Road in Hammond NY and from Reed Canary grass that we also have growing in the area.
 Hopefully some day in the not too distant future, these trials will evolve into production situations where PaddockEnergy is producing ethanol and biofuels for home heat and CHP on a community basis.

 Click here to find the results of the first Trial #1 that I recently conducted in March 2014.